McGreevey History, Family Crest & Coats of Arms

 The surname McGreevey was first found in County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster, where they were the Chiefs of Clonderlaw, conjecturally descended from Tiobraid, son of Iral Glunmhar, King of Ulster.

-Important Dates for the McGreevey family
+Early History of the McGreevey family

 This web page shows only a small excerpt of our McGreevey research.
 Another 148 words (11 lines of text) covering the years 1376, 1638 and 1640 are included under the topic Early McGreevey History in all our PDF Extended History products and printed products wherever possible.